 Emotional intelligence refers to the ability to perceive the environment and keep feelings in check.
 This ensures that the workplace environment is not thrown off by emotional outbursts.

-Why should you use EQ in recruitment?
+Why should you use Emotional Quotient (EQ) in recruitment?

 People with high EQ tend to react better to workplace situations like :

-- Dynamic and high-pressure environment
+- The dynamic and high-pressure environment

 - Working with multiple team members towards a goal